ChonC/SPA/README.md

 What is the SPA project?
 ------------------------
-The SPA project’s purpose is to build the algorithm that will allow us to input our personal decisions into wearable health devices to make them smarter and personalized.
+The SPA project’s purpose is to build the algorithm that will allow us to input our personal decisions into wearable health devices/home appliances to make them smarter and personalized.
 Today computing devices are getting smaller and cheaper.
 For example, a $25 Raspberry Pi computer can make small devices and house appliances smarter.
 Using such accessible technology, the SPA project will revolutionize wearable health tech devices.

 What would you do?
 ------------------